joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 2. If character A has initiative, character B is subdued and nothing happens to character A; a successful hit from character B becomes a failure.
 3. If character B has initiative, character A loses 3 and character B is subdued.

-Characters who reduce the difficulty to "Done!" have an initiative of 0.
-Otherwise, initiative is the total number of 1s rolled in the dice pool for the action; so, initiative can range from 0 to 5 in Fourth Earth SA.
+Characters who reduce the difficulty to 1 have an initiative of 0.
+Otherwise, initiative is the total number of 1s rolled in the action dice pool; so, initiative can range from 0 to 5 in Fourth Earth SA.
 Resolution is processed in descending order; all those with initiative 5, then 4, and so on until 0.
 Ties in initiative result in both actions happening.

 This means skilled characters have a higher chance of doing their action and doing so in a way that another, less skilled opponent, doesn't get a last minute hit in.